Last Updated on June 22, 2019

 Of course, requirements may vary between provinces, which is why this step must be performed in a careful and systematic manner.

-Step 2: Finalize your Course and Institution
+Step 2: Choose your Course and Institution

 You will be required to finalize a specific major course when applying to study in Canada.
 The Canadian academic setup is flexible towards switching courses, although it is best to compare your options beforehand and choose a major that you are truly interested in pursuing.